BitcoinDesign/Guide/submit-header-design.md

    label = "View Figma file"
 %}

-Once your design is in good shape and you'd like to get some first feedback from the Bitcoin Design community, you have two options.
+Once your design is in good shape and you'd like to get some first feedback from the Bitcoin Design Community, you have two options.
 You can either post a link or screenshot with some background information to the #design-review channel in our Slack workspace.
 Or you can [create a Github issue](https://github.com/BitcoinDesign/Guide/issues){:target="_blank"}.
 Or you can do both, as you prefer.

 Please note that not all designs will make it to the live site.
 You need rough consensus (see our general [project life cycle](https://github.com/BitcoinDesign/Meta/blob/master/Projects.md)) from the community.
 So before you start implementing your theme, it is a good idea to get some feedback first.
 Please also make sure you respect any copyrights and licenses if you are using resources from others.